 The Kingdom of Prismal

-A wilderness of forests, grasslands, and mountains tamed by a diverse group of settlers long ago, Prismal is the thriving independant kingdom where Court of Roses takes place.
+A wilderness of forests, grasslands, and mountains tamed by a diverse group of settlers over 200 years ago, Prismal is the thriving independant kingdom where Court of Roses takes place.
 They enjoy a strong alliance with the Goliaths of the Vermilion Mountains to the north, and have just begun talks to join an alliance with the Aravae Isles to the southeast.

 Prismal itself is split into eight provinces, most of them with their own Duke presiding over the region from their castle city.
 Some provinces have more major cities than others (major cities are marked with a tall tower on the map, indicating their temple), but they all offer different cultural and practical signifiances to the kingdom, listed under the map below.